 Finance

-AI is incorporated into accounting workflows through a documented security framework that avoids uploading raw financial documents, uses enterprise data agreements, keeps source data in encrypted systems, and records when AI assisted the work.
+AI is incorporated into accounting workflows through a documented governance framework that routes work by data sensitivity, avoids uploading raw financial documents, uses approved enterprise, private, or locally hosted environments when needed, keeps source data in encrypted systems, and records when AI assisted the work.

 Why the human is still essential here

-The professional sets the governance rules, informs clients, maintains transparency, and remains accountable for trust, confidentiality, and regulatory compliance.
+The accounting professional sets the governance rules, chooses approved tools, decides which tasks are safe for each environment, informs clients where appropriate, and remains accountable for confidentiality, compliance, and final judgment.

 How people use this